What Bible Translation Do Presbyterians Use? Get the Facts

 In recent years, there has been a movement within conservative evangelicalism, and especially within the Reformed tradition, to move to use the English Standard Version.

-However, there exists a plethora of Study Bibles that fit well with the PCUSA theologically.
-This includes both The HarperCollins Study Bible and The New Oxford Annotated Bible.
-These Bibles utilize the NRSV and are denominational in nature.
-Because of this, these Bibles are used both by Protestant and Catholic laypeople and scholars.
+However, many Study Bibles align with the PCUSA theologically, including both The HarperCollins Study Bible and The New Oxford Annotated Bible.
+These Bibles utilize the NRSV and are denominational.
+Because of this, Protestant and Catholic laypeople and scholars are these Bibles.

-Also, both of the Bibles approach Scripture from a scholarly perspective rather than from a theological or devotional viewpoint.
-However, because of the diversity of thought that exists within the PCUSA, these Bibles do not necessarily represent how a pastor or congregant approaches Scripture.
+Also, both Bibles approach Scripture from a scholarly perspective rather than a theological or devotional viewpoint.
+However, because of the diversity of thought within the PCUSA, these Bibles do not necessarily represent how a pastor or congregant approaches Scripture.
 [1] [2] (Also see Presbyterian vs Episcopalian: What’s the Difference?)

 Presbyterianism Scripture

-“The idea of sola Scriptura is that there is only one written source of divine revelation, which can never be placed on a parallel status with confessional statements, creeds, or the traditions of the church.
+The words of the Bible contain everything a believer needs for salvation and the Christian life.
+Sproul explains, “The idea of sola Scriptura is that there is only one written source of divine revelation, which can never be placed on a parallel status with confessional statements, creeds, or the traditions of the church.
 Scripture alone has the authority to bind the conscience precisely because only Scripture is the written revelation of almighty God.”
+(Twilight of the Idols, Tabletalk, June 2008, p.
+7)

 Presbyterians also often interpret Scripture through a gospel-centered lens.
-Scholars of this persuasion view the Bible as one unified story, often retroactively reinterpreting the Old Testament through the perspective of the cross.
+Scholars of this persuasion view the Bible as one unified story, often retroactively interpreting the Old Testament through the perspective of the cross.

 Tied to this issue of scriptural authority is that of inerrancy.
-One major reason that some scholars argue for a more moderate view of the Bible’s authority is that they believe that the bible contains errors.
+One primary reason that some scholars argue for a more moderate view of the Bible’s authority is that they believe that the Bible contains errors.

 Like the subject of Sola Scriptura, this issue often divides along the liberal/conservative theological divide, with Presbyterians taking one side or the other.
 (Also see Are Calvinists and Presbyterians the Same?)

-Generally speaking, the Presbyterian Church in America and the Evangelical Presbyterian Church believe Scripture to be inerrant, while those in the PCUSA tend to avoid this sort of language when talking about the Bible.
+Generally speaking, the Presbyterian Church in America and the Evangelical Presbyterian Church believe Scripture to be inerrant.
+At the same time, those in the PCUSA tend to avoid this sort of language when talking about the Bible.

 Something that makes this conversation more complex is the variety of meanings connected to the concept of inerrancy.
 Some theologians believe the Bible to be inerrant in purpose, while others believe that Scripture is inerrant in every statement and detail.
 (Also see How Do Presbyterians Baptize Adults?)

-In addition, there are those who argue that the concept of inerrancy is a relatively modern term that is unique to evangelicalism.
-In response, some contend that Martin Luther, John Calvin, and most of the reformers speak of the authority of the Bible in a manner that is much closer to ideals of theological conservatism than theological liberalism.
+In addition, some argue that inerrancy is a relatively modern term unique to evangelicalism.
+In response, some contend that Martin Luther, John Calvin, and most reformers speak of the authority of the Bible in a manner much closer to ideals of theological conservatism than theological liberalism.

-Regardless, for the vast majority of its existence, Presbyterianism has held the Bible in very high regard.
-Serious challenges to its primacy within Presbyterian circles have only come within the latter half of the twentieth century.
-(Also see Presbyterian vs Episcopalian: What’s the Difference?)
+Regardless, Presbyterianism has held the Bible in very high regard for the vast majority of its existence.
+Serious challenges to its importance within Presbyterian circles have only come within the latter half of the twentieth century.
+(Also see Presbyterian vs. Episcopalian: What’s the Difference?

 References: